LouisLu00/CS370/README.md

 - Tiantian Meng (tiantian.meng@emory.edu)

-# We are very grateful to Professor Jeffrey Epstein for his guidance and assistance with our project this semester!
+# We are very grateful to Professor Jeffrey Epstein for his guidance and support of our project this semester!